HajimeKoike/da/README.md

 # Plan

-- Add discrete bayes filter
+- Add discrete bayes filter as a module
-- Add example using Lorenz63 Euler, RK4
+- Add example using Lorenz96 RK4

 # Author